Hostwriter is committed to protecting your personal data.

 Sharing data with third parties, and on what basis we do so:

-- We use a Social Plug-In by Twitter.
+- Hostwriter uses a Social Plug-In by Twitter.
 If members don’t want this social media service to map data collected about them via our website for their Twitter account, we recommend to log out before visiting Hostwriter.
+For sending our newsletter, Hostwriter uses the services of MailChimp.
+MailChimp will not use the data for any other purpose than sending the newsletter.
+You can unsubscribe at any time using this link.